-When working with several projects at a time, you may need different versions of the programming language in which you are writing.
-This leads to uninstalling and reinstalling the correct version of each language, which wastes plenty of time.
+When working with several projects at a time, you may need different versions of the programming language you are using.
+This leads to uninstalling and reinstalling the correct version of each language, which wastes time.

 Fortunately, switching between different versions can be easy with version managers like Node Version Manager, rbenv for Ruby, or pyenv for Python.

-To begin using asdf, we need to install some dependencies like coreutils
+To begin using asdf, we need to first install some dependencies like coreutils

 , curl